Signs of Water Damage Under Kitchen Flooring

 Key Takeaways

-- Water damage under kitchen flooring often develops slowly and remains hidden until symptoms appear.
+- Water damage under kitchen flooring often develops slowly, especially near sinks, dishwashers, refrigerators, and floor seams.

-- Soft or spongy flooring is one of the earliest warning signs of moisture beneath the surface.
+- Soft or spongy spots are one of the earliest warning signs that moisture may have reached the underlayment or subfloor.

 - Different flooring materials show unique damage patterns, including swelling, lifting, or discoloration.